AdrianNoss/amavisd-release-web/README.md

 ## How to install:

 - copy everything to your http folder on your mailserver
-- add the apache2 user (www-data for example) to the sudoer file and allow "sudo amavisd-release ID" without password:
+- add the apache user to the sudoer file and allow "sudo amavisd-release ID" without password:

+  - example #1

-  `www-data      ALL=NOPASSWD:   /usr/sbin/amavisd-release`
+  `www-data     ALL=NOPASSWD:/usr/sbin/amavisd-release`

+  - example #2 (different user and path)

+  `apache 	ALL=NOPASSWD:/bin/amavisd-release`

 - copy file include/config.php.exampleto include/config.php and edit to suit your needs
 - create a google recaptcha api key etc @ https://www.google.com/recaptcha and add the keys in include/config.php